zowe/docs-site/docs/user-guide/cli-db2plugin.md

 1. Open a command line window and issue the following command:

     ```
-    bright plugins install @brightside/db2
+    zowe plugins install @brightside/db2
     ```

 2. After the command execution completes, issue the following command to validate that the installation completed successfully.

     ```
-    bright plugins validate db2
+    zowe plugins validate db2
     ```

     Successful validation of the IBM Db2 plug-in returns the response: `Successfully validated`.

 **Method 2**

-If you downloaded the **Project Zoe** installation package from **Github**, complete the following steps:
+If you downloaded the **Zowe** installation package from **Github**, complete the following steps:

 1. Open a command line window and change the directory to the location where you extracted the `zowe-cli-bundle.zip` file.
 If you do not have the `zowe-cli-bundle.zip` file, see the topic **Install Zowe CLI from local package** in [Installing Zowe CLI](cli-installcli.md) for information about how to obtain and extract it.

 2. From the command line window, set the `IBM_DB_INSTALLER_URL` environment variable by issuing the following command:

     - Windows operating systems:

       ```
       set IBM_DB_INSTALLER_URL=%cd%/odbc_cli
       ```
     - Linux and Mac operating systems:

       ```
       export IBM_DB_INSTALLER_URL=`pwd`/odbc_cli
       ```
 3. Issue the following command to install the plug-in:
     ```
-    bright plugins install zowe-cli-db2-1.0.0.tgz
+    zowe plugins install zowe-cli-db2-1.0.0.tgz
     ```
 4. After the command execution completes, issue the following command to validate that the installation completed successfully.

     ```
-    bright plugins validate db2
+    zowe plugins validate db2
     ```

     Successful validation of the IBM Db2 plug-in returns the response: `Successfully validated`.